awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Updating the Amazon VPC CNI Amazon EKS add\-on<a name="updating-vpc-cni-eks-add-on"></a>

 This procedure is for updating the Amazon VPC CNI Amazon EKS add\-on\.
-If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI add\-on manually](#updating-vpc-cni-add-on) instead\.
+If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on) instead\.
 Amazon EKS does not automatically update the VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update the Amazon VPC CNI add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

 We recommend that you update to the latest patch version for the latest minor version, but that you only update one minor version at a time\.
 For example, if your current version is 1\.7\.*x* and you want to update to 1\.9\.*x*, you should update to the latest patch version of 1\.8 first, then update to the latest patch version of 1\.9\.

 ------
 #### [ eksctl ]

-**To update the `vpc-cni` Amazon EKS add\-on using `eksctl`**
+**To update the Amazon VPC CNI Amazon EKS add\-on using `eksctl`**

 1. Check the current version of your `vpc-cni` Amazon EKS add\-on\.
 Replace *<my\-cluster>* \(including *<>*\) with your cluster name\.